 In our first month together, we'll be discussing the culture of self-care in social work settings.
 Discussion topics will include:

-In month two, we'll be focusing on individual and collective belief systems around self-care.
+In month two, we'll be focusing on identifying the differences and similarities between professional and personal self-care.
 Discussion topics will include:

-In month three, we'll be digging more deeply into behaviors as a social worker.
+In month three, we'll be digging more deeply into the practice of professional self-care as a social worker.
 Discussion topics will include:

-In month four, we will be exploring boundaries from all angles.
+In month four, we will be exploring professional identity and professional use of self.
 Discussion topics will include:

-In month five, we will be exploring evidence based strategies for preventing and recovering from compassion fatigue including:
+In month five, we will be exploring healthy boundaries for helping professionals including:

-In our fifth and final month, we'll be focusing on how to maintain your sustainable social work practice.
+In our sixth and final month, we'll be focusing on how to maintain your sustainable social work practice.
 Discussion topics will include:

 Several years ago, I was working full-time as a clinical social worker with families involved in the child welfare system.
 Every day, I went to work and attempted to make sense of abuse, neglect, and broken families, and children.
 I was burnt out, but not necessarily what you might typically think of when you picture burn out.